 “The risk of endometriosis has been linked to ethnicity and several studies have reported a nine-fold increase in risk in Asian women when compared to the European-American white female population” – https://reproductive-health-journal.biomedcentral.com/articles/10.1186/s12978-018-0506-7

 I don’t know if what I’m suggesting is even possible.
 From working with Cysters, I’ve learnt first-hand that I’m very privileged as a British Asian.
 I don’t fear the same ostracism or backlash when I speak publicly about my illness and how it affects my life – I even spoke candidly about how Endometriosis has affected my sex life on a live radio show.
-Being a second generation diaspora child has allowed me that privilege of being less connected to my culture, it’s subsequent community and therefore the shame that comes with it.
+Being a second-generation diaspora child has allowed me that privilege of being less connected to my culture, its subsequent community and therefore the shame that comes with it.
 Whiteness is also allowed this privilege – in a way that brown women are not – because of the cultural differences.
 I’m not asking you to not step into the spotlight concerning this illness if you’re white – I’m just asking that you try to find another way to bring us into the picture too.
 We are more likely than you, to develop this disease, but less likely to be represented within the media and this needs to be addressed.

-I’d like to take this opportunity to challenge this space, the influencers who profit from the movement and the organisations who are seen as thought leaders to actively challenge what they already know about the disease, and to start to hand part of their mantle, and their power to the demographic who is twice as likely to suffer with the illness than they are.
+I’d like to take this opportunity to challenge this space, the influencers who profit from the movement and the organisations who are seen as thought leaders to actively challenge what they already know about the disease and to start to hand part of their mantle, and their power to the demographic who is twice as likely to suffer from the illness than they are.
 To unsettle the narrative that only one type of woman is worth listening to, is worth giving the spotlight to, or indeed is worth saving more than the other.

 I could write about this topic for days, and I will return to it when I’m less triggered.
 There are some resources for you here: